Best Home Security System for 2018By - 01/01/2018

 Are you a Candidate?

 Before digging into the details of what makes a good wireless system, you should make sure you are a candidate.
 Wireless security systems are great for the average home.
 If you have a home over 4000 square feet, you might want to consider a wired system versus a wireless system.
 Or, you should really dig into the wireless range of the system you select before investing.
-Just make sure you choose a system that has some traditional home security elements.
+For the rest of the world, wireless is ideal.
+Choose a system that has some traditional home security elements.
 Things like door and window sensors, glass break sensors, and motion detectors are proven to work.
-For the rest of the world, wireless is ideal.

 Wireless is best because you can move your components around as your security needs change.
 Also, should you ever need to move to a new home, you can take your wireless system with you.
 Some companies will install wired systems that can’t be moved and then charge you to move or worse, make you buy out your total contract value.

 A good wireless system is easy to install.
-It’s so easy to install that you don’t need tools, and you don’t need any technical knowledge.
+It’s so easy to install that you don’t need tools or technical knowledge.
 With that said, when researching wireless home security systems, you should look into the installation policy.

 Is the system self-install?
 How long does the average person spend installing?
 What if you want to expand your system?
 What if you need technical support?
 Is an appointment required?
 Do they charge for this?
 Ideally, these would be things you can do on your own and things you should be allowed to do for free.